semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 This guide explains how to connect your repository to Semgrep App to scan continuously.

 :::note
+* This guide's configuration and feature support are for Semgrep-App-connected CI jobs.
+If you are configuring a stand-alone `semgrep ci` job, refer to this guide: TODOLINK.
-Semgrep 0.98.0 introduced changes to how certain CI providers fetch environment variables.
+* Semgrep 0.98.0 introduced changes to how certain CI providers fetch environment variables.
 Some environment variables may be **deprecated**.
 Refer to the appendix at the end of this document for more information.
 :::

 ![Steps to run Semgrep in CI without Semgrep App](/img/semgrep-ci-overview-app.png "Steps to integrate Semgrep in CI with Semgrep App")